simp/pupmod-simp-ssh/REFERENCE.md

 Data type: `Simplib::Netlist`

+The networks to allow to connect to SSH.

 Default value: ['ALL']

 ### ssh::server::params

-Default parameters for the SSH Server

-KexAlgorithm configuration was not added until openssh 5.7 Curve exchange was not fully supported until openssh 6.5
+* ``KexAlgorithm`` configuration was not added until openssh 5.7
+* ``Curve`` exchange was not fully supported until openssh 6.5

 ## Defined types

 ### ssh::client::host_config_entry

-Creates a host entry to ssh_config

 GSSAPI may be used.